Marisol González

-Marisol González Casas ([maɾiˈsol ɣonˈsales]; born 12 March 1983) is a Mexican television personality, actress, and beauty pageant titleholder who competed in the Miss Universe 2003 pageant, held in Panama City, Panama on 3 June 2003.
+Marisol González Casas ([maɾiˈsol ɣonˈsales]; born 12 March 1983) is a Mexican actress, TV host and beauty pageant titleholder who competed in the Miss Universe 2003 pageant, held in Panama City, Panama on 3 June 2003.

 Career

 After winning the title of Nuestra Belleza México 2002, González competed in Miss Universe 2003.
 She is a sports reporter for Televisa Deportes and made her debut as an actress in 2005 on the telenovela Contra viento y marea with Danna Paola.

 Personal life

 González was engaged to Canelo Álvarez, the Mexican boxing world champion, from 2010 to 2012.